amrvac/amrvac/doc/methods.md

 The acronyms TVD, TVDLF, and TVD-MUSCL stand for Total Variation Diminishing, TVD Lax-Friedrich, and TVD Monotonic Upwind Scheme for Conservation Laws, respectively.
-Then, depending on the physics module selected, you also have HLL and HLLC schemes, which are due to harten Lax, van Leer, with the HLLC variant including a treatment for the Contact discontinuity, as e.g. described for Euler gas dynamics in _E.F.
-Toro, Riemann solvers and numerical methods for fluid dynamics (Berlin, Springer-Verlag, 1997)_.
+Then, depending on the physics module selected, you also have HLL, HLLC, and HLLD schemes, which are due to harten Lax, van Leer, with the HLLC variant including a treatment for the Contact discontinuity, as e.g. described for Euler gas dynamics in _E.F.
+Toro, Riemann solvers and numerical methods for fluid dynamics (Berlin, Springer-Verlag, 1997)_, and with the HLLD variant for MHD including multiple discontinuities, which was invented by Miyoshi and Kusano in _Journal of Computational Physics, 208, 315-344 (2005)_.

 Not all methods are available or meaningfull for all physics modules.
 In fact, we have the following combinations typically: